 \section{A renormalisable $\bs{S_4} \rtimes \bs{H_{CP}}$ model}

 \cleqn

-In the effective model, the LO predictions for the flavour mixing parameters will generally be corrected by higher dimensional operators allowed by the imposed symmetries.
-As a result, the purely effective formulation will leave room for different physical predictions.
-Moreover, it is generally believed that the non-renormalisable operators in the effective theory should comes from a more fundamental underlying renormalisable theory by integrating out the heavy degrees of freedom.
-Therefore, the improved renormalisable model of this section addresses these questions while giving rise to tri-bimaximal neutrino mixing at leading order which is broken to trimaximal mixing by next to leading order (NLO) contributions.
+It is generally believed that the fundamental theory formulated at a high energy scale should be renormalisable.
+Any non-renormalisable operators of the effective low-energy theory should then arise from the fundamental underlying theory by integrating out the heavy degrees of freedom.
+Therefore, we present an improved renormalisable model in this section, where tri-bimaximal neutrino mixing is produced at leading order, while next-to-leading order (NLO) contributions break the tri-bimaximal to a trimaximal mixing pattern.
 This will naturally explain why the reactor angle and the deviations from maximal atmospheric mixing are relatively small.

 The model of this section is inspired by the renormalisable trimaximal $S_4$ model of~\cite{King:2011zj} which was originally proposed without $H_{CP}$.
 Here we shall construct an analogous renormalisable $S_4$ model but with generalised CP symmetry based on \be S_4 \rtimes H_{CP} \ , \ee supplemented by the same extra symmetries as in the previous effective model, i.e. \be Z_4\times Z_3 \times U(1)_R\ , \ee in order to control the allowed operators in the model.
 The matter fields, flavon fields and their transformation properties under the imposed symmetries are presented in Table \ref{tab:renormalisable}, while the driving fields, messenger fields, and their transformation properties are given in Table~\ref{tab:messenger}.
 Tables \ref{tab:renormalisable} and \ref{tab:messenger} may be compared to Table~\ref{tab:effective} of the effective model.